Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 between the frontend and backend versions for compatibility.

 ### Backend
-The version is 1.0.0 as of 16/10/2023, the first initial release of the backend of the application.
+The version is 1.0.0 as of 20/10/2023, the first initial release of the backend application.

 The Patch version must be incremented when a backward compatible bug fix is introduced.